Trump Is a Warmonger Who’s Terrified of War

 None more clearly fit that description than National Security Adviser John Bolton, who seems to be supported by Secretary of State Mike Pompeo.
 They offer variations on what used to be called “the third way” to confront hostile regimes when sanctions fall short: complicated conspiracies, covert plots, and demonstrations of resolve in one part of the world that may be intended for impact on the other side of the globe entirely.

 We’ve seen this stuff before.
 In the Reagan years, it led to the feckless bombing of Syria and Libya, the mining of Nicaragua’s harbors, and the ugly, complicated, self-contradicting policies that eventually fell under the rubric Iran-Contra.
-And Elliott Abrams, who lied twice to Congress to cover up aspects of that affair, is now Trump’s special envoy dealing with Venezuela.
+One notes that Elliott Abrams, who lied twice to Congress to cover up aspects of that affair, is now Trump’s special envoy dealing with Venezuela.

-When sanctions, covert actions, and conspiracies fail, the next step is usually the use of air power and standoff weapons like cruise missiles.
+When sanctions, covert actions, and conspiracies fail, the next step in the U.S. program of international coercion usually is the use of air power and standoff weapons like cruise missiles.
 The presidents who followed Reagan added drones and cyberweapons to their arsenals, and Trump clearly loves his Reapers, vaporizing suspected terrorists around the world.

 But in point of fact, when a regime’s survival is threatened and it girds for the worst, boots on the ground are the only sure way to make sure it goes down.
 And experience in Afghanistan and Iraq has shown how hard it is to walk away from such wars once they are begun, even after a president declares “mission accomplished.”